The origins of farming

 G2a2b2a1a1a1a2-Z30831, British Isles, Poland.

-G2a2b2a1a1a2a-L1264/L1265/L1268, found in N.W.
-Europe, Russia (Kabardinians), in the northwestern Caucasus, primarily among the Adyghians, but is also present among Ossetians and Tetchenen and Senkelen of Central Russia and the Urals, and Hungary.
+G2a2b2a1a1a2a-L1264/L1265/L1268, formed 7500 ybp, TMRCA 3500 ybp, they most likely came in Western Europe in the Bronze Age, together with the R1a population, now in Russia (Kabardinians), in the northwestern Caucasus, primarily among the Adyghians, Ossetians, Tetchens and Senkelens of Central Russia and the Urals, and in Hungary.

 G2a2b2a1a1a2b-PH1780, 1950 years old, Georgians, Armenians Iranian Azeris, UK and some Germans.

-G2a2b2a1a1b-L497/S317/CTS1899/PF6851/Z738, is about 10.000 years old.
-This is the largest European subgroup, to which half of the European G, belongs.
+G2a2b2a1a1b-L497/S317/CTS1899/PF6851/Z738, formed 10600 ybp, TMRCA 7200 ybp, This is the largest European subgroup, to which half of the European G, belongs.
 It seems that G-L497, which is one of the most "European" of haplogroups, spread out from Western Anatolia (where it's found in small numbers) to the Danube Basin with the First Farmers, around 8400-7800 ybp.
 So far, the earliest branches of L497 are found in Italy and the Netherlands.
 The Anatolian and Aegean L497s are more "derived" (further down the tree in G-Z725), This group is distributed as follows: Tirol 80% of the G samples; Switzerland 75%; Spain, France and Germany 60%; UK 52%, the Netherlands and Italy 44%.
 They formed the first wave of farmers entering Europe who started the Neolithic, recognizable by the LBK culture.

 G2a2b2a1a1c1a1a-L640, England, Ireland.